eosnetworkfoundation/docs/docs/80_tutorials/10_bios-boot-sequence.md

 #### 1.12.3.
 Enable Protocol Features

-After you deploy the `eosio.boot` contract, run the following commands to enable the rest of the features which are highly recommended to enable an EOSIO-based blockchain.
+After you deploy the `eosio.boot` contract, run the following commands to enable the rest of the features which are highly recommended to enable an Antelope-based blockchain.

 [[info | Optional Step]]
 | These features are optional.
-You can choose to enable or continue without these features, however they are highly recommended for an EOSIO-based blockchain.
+You can choose to enable or continue without these features, however they are highly recommended for an Antelope-based blockchain.

 ```shell
 # KV_DATABASE